 A team of full and part time staff located throughout cotton producing regions support growers at the local level on a range of issues and activities, act as a referral service and assist them to excel at cotton production.

 The myBMP program is led by Cotton Australia, and is a practical on-farm management tool that allows growers to be efficient and sustainable.
-A cross-industry BMP Office is located in Narrabri NSW to support growers in its development and implementation on farm.
+A cross-industry BMP Office is located in Toowoomba to support growers in its development and implementation on farm.

 Grower Feedback to Cotton Research and Development Corporation (CRDC)

 Cotton Australia provides ongoing advice to the CRDC on research projects funded by the Cotton R&D levy and matched by the Australian Government.
-This is formally provided on all current and new research proposals, through Cotton Australia’s four advisory panels; Value Chain, Farming Systems, Biosecurity and Human Capacity.
+This is formally provided on all current and new research proposals, through Cotton Australia’s five advisory panels; Farmers, Industry, Customers, People and Performance.

 - For more information, Advancing Australian Cotton – Research, Development and Extension